Chapter 9. Connection Points

 The Sink Map: Associated Structure, Macros, and the _GetSinkMap Method

-The sink map is an array of _ATL_EVENT_ENTRY
+The sink map is an array of _ATL_EVENT_ENTRY structures.
+The structure contains the

 following fields: